 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-example: text used to clarify abstract rules by applying them literally.3.2 Abbreviations
+mobile base station relay: A mobile base station acts as a relay between a UE and the 5G network, i.e. providing a NR access link to UEs and connected wirelessly (using NR) through a IAB-donor to the 5G Core.
+Such mobile base station relay is assumed to be mounted on a moving vehicle and serve UEs that can be located inside or outside the vehicle (or entering/leaving the vehicle).

+3.2 Abbreviations

 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].

-<ABBREVIATION> <Expansion>
+VMR Vehicle Mounted Relay

 4 Architecture assumptions and requirements